osu-cdme/cdme-scangen/README.md

 ## Attributions

-This infrastucture makes heavy use of the [pyslm](https://github.com/drlukeparry/pyslm/) library written by [@drlukeparry](https://github.com/drlukeparry).
+This infrastucture makes heavy use of the [pyslm](https://github.com/drlukeparry/pyslm/) library, written by [@drlukeparry](https://github.com/drlukeparry), for all the actual difficult slicing, hatching, and so on.
+Many thanks to him.